m-richards/m-richards.github.io/content/post/geopandas_dev_env.md

 # Extra: pyogrio dev env on windows with OSGeo4W.
+*After experimenting with this, I've reverted to using WSL as it seems less flaky overall, ended up with a broken environment down the track and not exactly sure why*
 These are my notes on installing pyogrio from source on windows, which flesh out the notes in (the docs)[https://pyogrio.readthedocs.io/en/latest/install.html#windows].
 I've done this most recently with GDAL 3.6.4 from OSGeo4W with QGIS 3.30, but also with GDAL 3.5.1 in the past.

 1. Download OSGeo4W network installer https://www.qgis.org/en/site/forusers/download.html
 2. (As administrator) run installer for all users, install gdal and gdal-devel (the latter adds header files and populates the \include dir)
-3. Create conda env `conda create -n pyogrio_dev python=3.11 pandas shapely Cython pyproj ipython pytest pyarrow`. (**Do not install fiona!** - this will cause DLL loading errors from the conflicting versions of GDAL.
+3. Create conda env `conda create -n pyogrio_dev python=3.11 pandas shapely Cython pyproj ipython pytest pyarrow versioneer`. (**Do not install fiona!** - this will cause DLL loading errors from the conflicting versions of GDAL.
 Perhaps this can work if building fiona from source as well, but i haven't tried.)
 5. Activate the environment: `conda activate pyogrio_dev`
 6. In OSGeo4W shell, run `gdalinfo --version` we need to know the version of GDAL to pass to the installler.
 7. Switch to dir containing checkout of pyogrio